 - Accutase and Accumax should not be defrosted in a warm water bath.
 Both are sensitive to temperatures above 37 °C and will be inactivated after 45 minutes at 37 °C.

 - Accutase and Accumax should be defrosted overnight in the refrigerator or placed in a tub of cold tap water.
 Not in a 37 °C water bath!
 It will take approximately 1-1.5 hours to defrost a bottle placed in a tub of cold water.

 - Always remember to shake up the bottle of Accutase or Accumax after defrosting.
 As the solution defrosts, the ingredients will not go into solution evenly.

 - Although Accutase and Accumax can be defrosted, aliquoted, and then refrozen, it is not necessary.
-Both are stable in the refrigerator for 2 months.
+Both are stable in the refrigerator for at least 1 month.
 However, they should be removed from the refrigerator, used promptly, and returned to the refrigerator after use.
 These products do not need to be warmed up before being used.